MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 For a Stream-only live event, create your live event directly from within Microsoft Stream.

+> [!IMPORTANT]
-Important: This live event is not connected to either Yammer or Teams.
+> This live event is not connected to either Yammer or Teams.

 The live event is produced using an external hardware or software encoder via Microsoft Stream.
 Use this option if you already have a production setup (for example, media mixers) that supports streaming to an RTMP service.
 This method is typically used in auditorium events, such as town halls, where a stream from a media mixer is broadcast to the audience.